lse-my472/lse-my472.github.io/index.md

 ##### Assignment 1: Data cleaning in R
 - Link to GitHub Classroom available via Moodle on Monday, October 4, 2pm
-- Deadline on Friday, October 15, 2pm
+- Deadline on Friday, 15 October, 2pm

 #### 3. HTML and CSS